Indie Lens Pop-Up: Free Chol Soo Lee

 Sentenced to death for a lurid 1973 San Francisco murder, Korean immigrant Chol Soo Lee was set free after a pan-Asian solidarity movement of Korean, Japanese, and Chinese Americans helped to overturn his conviction.
 After 10 years of fighting for his life inside San Quentin, Lee found himself in a new fight to rise to the expectations of the people who believed in him.Directed by Julie Ha and Eugene Yi.

-Stay for a post screening talkback hosted by the Teaneck International Film Festival and guest panel TBA.
+Stay for a post screening talkback hosted by the Teaneck International Film Festival with Julie Ha and Eugene Yi, co-directors of Free Chol Soo Lee; and Edgar Aquino-Huerta, 21 Cumberland County.

 In 2023 we have partnered with NJ-PBS to feature a short film before the screening.
 The shorts are part of the 21 film series.
 The film featured a this event is Cumberland County